 Net sales.
 We derive our net sales from the sale of our products and services, less discounts and returns.
 Net sales include the shipping and handling fees paid for by our customers.
 Most of our sales are generated by our direct sales force and are shipped and billed to hospitals or clinics throughout the world.
-In countries where we do not have a direct sales force, sales are primarily to distributors, who in turn sell to hospitals and clinics.
-In certain cases our products are held on consignment at a hospital or clinic prior to purchase; in those instances we recognize revenue at the time the product is used in surgery rather than at shipment.
+In countries where we do not have a direct sales force, sales are primarily to distributors, who sell on to hospitals and clinics.
+In certain cases our products are consigned to a hospital or clinic prior to purchase; in those instances we recognize revenue at the time the product is used in surgery rather than at shipment.